jraymartinez/portfolio/_posts/2020-06-12-videogames.md

 As observed, the popular game Dota 2 is nowhere to be found in the Top 5.
 This is because the frequency of 2-itemsets has been computed on a relative basis (all-confidence).

-Speaking of all-confidence, this metric seems to be reliable enough for co-occurrence analysis since the above results are quite sensible.
-For instance, Half-Life 2 Episode One and Half-Life 2 Episode Two are shown to co-occur frequently despite not being popular.
+Speaking of all-confidence, this metric seems to be reliable enough for co-occurrence analysis since the results above are quite sensible.
+For instance, Half-Life 2 Episode One and Half-Life 2 Episode Two are shown to co-occur frequently despite not being popular as shown in Table [[7](#table7)].
 Looking at their titles, one is probably a sequel of the other.
-This means that players are highly interested in completing the game series since the co-occurrence is relatively high.

-In addition, Call of Duty Modern Warfare 3 and Call of Duty Modern Warfare 3 - Multiplayer appear to co-occur frequently as well.
+This means that players are highly interested in completing the game series since the co-occurrence is relatively high.In addition, Call of Duty Modern Warfare 3 and Call of Duty Modern Warfare 3 - Multiplayer appear to co-occur frequently as well.
 This makes sense since these games are actually related to each other content-wise, not to mention how similar their game titles are.
 The key difference of these two is that the former has a single-player mechanics while the latter is multiplayer-oriented which requires interaction with other players.
 Hence, it seems that many of those who played the single player campaign also wanted to try the multiplayer mode, and vice-versa.

 To avoid the limitation of the support-confidence framework (i.e., high support and high confidence could happen by chance), we primarily use the evaluation metric 'lift' to find more meaningful associations.
 The idea is to provide recommendations based on strongly correlated video games.

-## RESULTS
-Sorted based on highest lift, the generated rules are consistent with our results earlier.
+Sorted based on highest 'lift', the generated rules are consistent with our results earlier.
 Half-Life 2 Episode One and Half-Life 2 Episode Two are part of the top list.
 Having a huge lift of 65.07, these two games indeed have strong, positive correlation.
 Moreover, it is expected that Call of Duty Modern Warfare 3 and Call of Duty Modern Warfare 3 - Multiplayer are also strongly correlated with a lift of 41.47.

 <a id="table8"></a>
 #### Table 8.
 Sample of Interesting Rules.